dodzh/lootsystem/README.md

 		[<building_object>] call LSS_fnc_spawn_loot_inBulding;

 		Returns:
-		the objected where the loot was created
+		the building object where the loot was created

 		Notes:
 		Generates loot based on a given building object